-- 12. For the Envoy S Series players, we just need to make sure that "Target Device" is set to "Standard MP3 Player, Smartphone, Tablet, USB". - 13.
+- 12. For the Envoy S players, we just need to make sure that "Target Device" is set to "Standard MP3 Player, Smartphone, Tablet, USB". - 13.
 The "Custom Options" section in the bottom of the screen is addressed in more detail in Example 2 of the full SaberCopy document.

 - 14. Now click on the "Copy and Check" tab.
 You will be presented with a screen like that below. - 15.
 Notice the project name was changed to something meaningful "B1100". - 16.
 In the top right, there are initialization options.
-For this example, we want Quick Format which will clear all current contents (SLS did this by default).
+For this example, we want Quick Format which will clear all current contents.